Free Printable: Low Carb & Keto Food ListGet It Now

 - For 2 days after the fast, continue to eat eggs for 1-2 meals per day.
 The easiest method is usually to have eggs for breakfast and lunch, and have a regular keto dinner.

 - After 2 days, transition back to your everyday low carb to keto diet.
 It helps to continue to eat clean, unprocessed foods.
-See the keto food list here for inspiration, or start planning your own custom keto meal plans right away.
+See the keto food list here for inspiration, or start using custom keto meal plans right away.

 - Re-evaluate your everyday approach to keto to make it as healthy and sustainable for your goals.
 This fast is a short-term solution for weight loss plateaus, so you’ll need to keep experimenting with what works in your day-to-day eating habits.